Case Study | Keltie

 Leading Intellectual Property Attorneys specialising in IP law and management

 Keltie is a leading intellectual property firm, based in the UK and Ireland.
 Cipher is used across Keltie to support business development, carry out technology landscaping and to help investors assess and commercialise IP.

 Dev Crease, Partner, and Keith Turner, Director of Business Development, share their experiences.

 What are the benefits of using Cipher?

 Cipher’s speed is important because we are often working to tight deadlines.
 In a world of 100 million patents, we have evolved our approach to FTO questions and understand that in some situations, a fast, general response is better than either no answer or a very slow and expensive one.

 Cipher also has the capability to offer credible technology landscapes at a much lower price point, which provides a sensible economic basis for establishing a relationship with interesting companies very early on.
 Cipher gives us the opportunity to add a huge amount of value to these early stage companies without asking them to burn through their precious resources – it’s a big selling point for us.

 How does Cipher help your clients?

 Keltie has used Cipher in a number of different ways:

-Cipher has provided the capability to provide a lower cost solution to the question, “who’s doing what?”, in situations that would have previously been prohibitively expensive for our attorneys to answer.
+Cipher has provided the capability to offer a lower cost solution to the question, “who’s doing what?”, in situations that would have previously been prohibitively expensive for our attorneys to answer.
 Cipher’s capability to produce technology landscapes makes a valuable contribution to the many areas populated with thousands of patents.